philipwalton/blog/articles/the-dark-side-of-polyfilling-css.md

 Of course this won't work, because we're applying inline styles directly to the element, which means those styles will be more specific than the styles defined on `#some-container .progress-bar`.

-This means our polyfill breaks some fundamental assumptions we make when working with CSS (and personally, I find this unacceptable).
+This means our polyfill breaks some fundamental assumptions we make when working with CSS (so personally, I find this option unacceptable).

 ### Option #2: Use inline styles, but try to account for the gotchas of option #1